jvanz/jvanz.github.io-src/content/how-to-climb-trees.md

 `preorder` root node come first. `posorder` the root node is the last to be visited.
 `inorder`the root node is visited between its left and right sub trees.

+The 3 following algorithms visit each node once.
+Thus, their running time is `O(n)`

 #### Preorder traversal
 ![]({filename}/images/preorder.gif)